 This post may contain affiliate links.
 See my disclosure policy for more details.

 Family time without gadgets has become a rarity.
 With everyone glued to their gadgets and spending very little time interacting with the real world, it is a blessing if you could spend a few hours of undistracted time with your loved ones.
-If you are planning on a game night with your family and wish to play card games, here are a few games you could try.
-As these are easy to learn, people of all age groups can learn, play, and have fun.
+If you are planning on a game night with your family and wish to play card games, there are plenty of games you can try.
+There are even online games like solitaire that you can play together if you really can’t get your family to part with their tablets.
+Luckily, most card games are easy to learn, meaning people of all age groups can learn, play, and have fun.
 So, are you ready to unlock a world of card games?
 Read on!

 Crazy Eights